adamjtaylor/tablet-classification/manuscript.md

 #### Transmission Raman

 LDA trained on the whole Transmission Raman training set was used to classify an independently acquired test set of transmission Raman data from 24 tablets from the same batch.
 Classification performance was strong with an F1 score of 0.965 when using LDA (Figure 2F.
 Here classification is correct for tablet types B and C and A, which are classified correctly despite their high cosine similarity.
-However, in three cases tablet D misclassified as type A, and in one case type A misclassified as type D. This is somewhat unsurprising as they contain the same active ingredients and amounts, but differ in their film coating, as demonstrated by the notably different polymer profiles seen in the DESI-MS data.
+However, in three cases tablet D misclassified as type A, and in one case type A misclassified as type D. This is somewhat unsurprising as they contain the same active ingredients and amounts, but differ in their film coating, as demonstrated by the notably different polymer profiles seen in the DESI MS data.

 ### Variable importance